gharinicbe/Miniproj/README.md

 There is no need to install any software for this project.
 However, you will need to have access to Google Forms, Google Sheets, Google App Script, and Vercel.

 Credits
-This project was created by Harini Balaji on request by Dr. Aarthy Moorthy.
+This project was created by Harini Balaji.